 This Simple Trick Will Help You Get Twice as Many Meals From Your Ground Meat

-Ground meat is one of the foods people have been stocking up on because it freezes well and is a versatile, quick-cooking protein to have on hand for easy meals.
+Ground meat tends to be more affordable plus it freezes well and is a versatile, quick-cooking protein.
 The next time you go to make a batch of meatballs, burgers, meatloaf or taco filling, try this simple trick to make your stash of ground beef, turkey chicken or pork (or your plant-based meat alternative) go twice as far—mix in cooked brown rice!

 Brown rice easily takes on the flavors from the meat and spices and the texture is so similar that it's hard to even tell it's in there.
 You'll immediately increase the volume and by mixing in this healthy whole grain, you'll up the fiber content of your meal, which has some pretty amazing benefits.